 B. Concept of Permanent Establishment

-The PE concept was first introduced in Mexico with the enactment of the Income Tax Law (Ley del Impuesto Sobre la Renta or LISR) in 1981.
+The PE concept was first introduced in Mexico with the enactment of the Income Tax Law (Ley del Impuesto Sobre la Renta, LISR) in 1981.
 The concept is important because it enables Mexico to tax income earned by a foreign corporation that is attributable to a PE as if the foreign corporation were a Mexican resident.

+General Definition

 Mexican domestic law follows the definition of a PE provided under the Organisation for Economic Cooperation and Development Model Tax Convention on Income and on Capital (the “OECD Model Convention”).
 The LISR provides that a nonresident company will be treated as having a PE if it maintains a fixed place of business in Mexico through which it conducts business operations.
-In this regard, Article 2 of the LISR defines a fixed place of business as a branch, an agency, an office, a factory, a workshop, an installation, a mine, a quarry, or any other place of exploration or extraction of natural resources.
+In this regard, Article 2 of the LISR defines a fixed place of business as a branch, an agency, an office, a factory, a workshop, an installation, a mine, a quarry, or any other place of exploration for or extraction of natural resources.

 The determination as to whether a nonresident company has a PE in Mexico is based on the overall facts and circumstances surrounding the activities conducted by the nonresident company in Mexico.
 Effective January 1, 2020, the definition of a PE was expanded to address new OECD recommendations.
+The amendments concerned relate to the activities of dependent agents, as well as the exceptions to the definition of a PE.

+Although Mexico has adopted certain new rules regarding PEs, there are certain areas where additional regulations have not been issued.

+Digital Permanent Establishments

+Mexico has not issued specific rules related to digital permanent establishments, and instead takes the position that a PE may exist where there is a server in Mexico and other general criteria are satisfied.

+With respect to digital commerce, Mexico has established a requirement that entities with certain digital activities in Mexico must register for Mexican VAT purposes.
+Such registration is expressly limited to VAT purposes and does not entail any assumption that a Mexican PE exists.

+Remote Workers

+Mexico has not specifically addressed the issue of mobile workers and their potential to create PEs.
+However, under the general rules, an individual who has a fixed base in Mexico and performs certain activities on behalf of his or her foreign employer creates a risk that the foreign employer may be deemed to have a Mexican PE.
+Depending on the nature of the work performed by the employee, a global service company may or may not provide relief where the employee is actively involved in the business of the foreign employer.

+One industry that has made extensive use of remote workers in the past is the maquiladora industry, where it is common for certain U.S. employees to cross the border into Mexico on a daily basis.
+The PE issue that could have arisen as a result of the activities of these employees was addressed by providing a statutory exemption from PE status for foreign principals of maquiladoras.
+However, the tax authorities have required that income tax be paid on the salaries of such workers, whether as residents or nonresidents.